V-Squared/V-Squared.github.io/products/vistand/features.md

-# ViStand Display Adjustments

-- 3 Height positions
-- 3 Angle position
-- Show in a slide show of 6 images just how you can adjust the display
-- Title & copy gives information on height and angles

-# Efficient Accessory Holder

-ViStand conveniently holds and organizes a ridiculous number of accessories for your Modular All-in-One PC or Mobile Docking Station.
-We said it before — but we feel it bears repeating — every accessory that the ViStand holds for you is less clutter on your desktop.

 # Trademarks & Copyrights

-ViStand™, ViMount™, ViCase™, V², V-Squared,  V²Stand™, V²Mount™, V²Case™, Modular All-in-One™, Mobile Docking Workstation™, ViMount 6-Way Airflow™, 3-Chamber Airflow™, are trademarks of V-Squared and Village Tronic.
+ViStand™, ViMount™, ViCase™, V², V-Squared, V²Stand™, V²Mount™, V²Case™, Modular All-in-One™, Mobile Docking Workstation™, ViMount 6-Way Airflow™, 3-Chamber Airflow™, Dual Display All-inOne™, Modular Desktop All-in-One™, V² Trailblazer Products™, Upgrading versus Upbuying™, You Fix It™, Cow in a Thunderstorm™ are trademarks of V-Squared and Village Tronic.

+IFIXIT™ is a trademark of <a href="https://www.ifixit.com/">IFIXIT</a>

 Intel®, NUC®, are trademarks of Intel.
 Mac Mini® is a trademark of Apple®.